robbintt/outlines/manpages.md

 ### Using `manpages`

-This document is derived mostly from `man man` and its refernces.
+Ever wonder if "man" has a man page?
+Ever stare deep into man's soul?
+Now you don't have to type "man man" to see man's deepest features.

-It is possible to specify the exact /path/to/manpage in `man <manpage>`.
+This document is derived mostly from `man man` and its references.

 #### Viewing all related man pages